The estimated reading time for this post is 15 minutes

 IN THIS SET T, E, O AND G, WHICH ARE MUTUALLY INCLUSIVE?
 EXCLUSIVE?

-He had a way of doing his things that put guys under a lot of pressure and tension.
+This man had a way of doing his things that put guys under a lot of pressure and tension.
 People walked on eggshells around him.
 You held your breathe till he was done with you.
 You may not have escaped if you sigh in relief too early.

 The way it was, most of the toxicity in and around that department are said to have originated from the fear of him.
 It was transferred down to all and sundry.
 In fact, the most gentle person can turn malignant if pushed under his spotlight.